jeevan-jp/tatkalChampExtension/README.md

  ```
  git checkout -b <your_branch_name>
  ```
- You will automatically switched to the newly created branch
+ You will be automatically switched to the newly created branch

  Make you changes and create PR.